 In 2007, Alice Pulford went on a teaching placement for 5 months and fell in love with Lilongwe, Malawi’s capital city.
 Captured by the desperate need for effective aid, she returned the same year with some funds the family had raised.
-This is when Alice was introduced to Mercy, Benson and Gift Mkandawire, by their nephew Spiwe Zulu.
+This is when Alice was introduced to Mercy and Benson, by their nephew Spiwe Zulu.

 Mercy had already registered Tilinanu as a community based organisation in 2002, with the Malawian Government Porridge Fund.
 This enabled her to start providing food for over 400 children, who used to gather daily on her land in Area 49.